 The number one adventure spot in New Zealand, potentially the world, Queenstown has to be on everyone’s list when visiting the South Island of New Zealand.
 Alongside all the adrenaline-fuelled activities, actually lies a peaceful, beautiful town on the edge of Lake Wakatipu that is just waiting to be explored.
-So you’ve got a few days to see the town, and luckily we’ve planned out the perfect way to fill these, with our Queenstown itinerary!
+So you’ve got a few days to see the town, and luckily we’ve planned out the perfect way to fill these, with our 2 days in Queenstown itinerary!

 Why go to Queenstown?